apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

     // Live view
     "apiServer": {
       "type": "liveView",
-      "schema": "TODO" // We should perhaps link a swagger file describing the API somehow?
+      // We should perhaps link a swagger file describing the API somehow?
+      // JC: I don't think this is realistic, how would we even enforce the API schema?
+      "schema": "TODO"
     }
   }
 }